oscbyspro/Ultimathnum/README.md

 Note that the introduction of infinite values necessitates changes to the integer description format.
 The new format adds the plain "#" and masked "&" markers.
 The former is just a spacer whereas the latter represents a bitwise negation.
-In other words, "+&123" translates to maximum infinty minus 123.
+In other words, "+&123" translates to maximum infinity minus 123.

 ```swift
 let regex: Regex = /^(?<sign>\+|-)(?<mask>#|&)(?<body>[0-9a-zA-z]+)$/